RashmikaDeshan32/java-script-math-game/README.md

 # java-script-math-game
-Developed a javaScript math game project to learn and practise JavaScript
+Developed a JavaScript math game project to learn and practice JavaScript